MarianoBF/presupuestador-front/README.md

-## Front end for personal budget app
+## Front end for personal budget app with entry listing and categories.

 **Instructions:**